 The system for producing planning policy documents changed in 2004 and we are presently still in a transitional phase between the old and the new systems.
-The old system of County Structure and district Local Plans are being replaced by Local Development Frameworks.
+The old development plan system of County Structure and Borough Local Plans and Supplementary Planning Guidance has been replaced by a new system comprising a Regional (Spatial) Strategy and a Local Development Framework (LDF).